-According to lft, there are 3 approaches for creating music on the Atari VCS
+According to lft, there are three approaches for creating music on the Atari VCS

 - Stick to the very few matching notes, or

-- Alternate quickly between the very vew matching note, or
+- Alternate quickly between the very few matching notes, or

-Given the fact creating music on the Atari VCS nowadays also requires coding skills, the solution is most often option 3.
-But a few weeks a ago a miracle occurred and suddenly even two trackers for the Atari VCS were released.
+Given that creating music on the Atari VCS nowadays also requires coding skills, the solution is often option 3.
+But a few weeks ago, a miracle occurred, and suddenly even two trackers for the Atari VCS were released.

 You can also find more VCS trackers on the battleofthebits.org site.
-Both new trackers are very interesting and promising projects and already usable.
-So get you hands on them, provide feedback to the authors and get something done for Sillyventure.
-In addition Kylearan held a nice seminar about music and trackers for the VCS at Revision:
+Both new trackers are very interesting and promising projects and are already usable.
+So get your hands on them, provide feedback to the authors, and get something done for Sillyventure.
+In addition, Kylearan held an excellent seminar about music and trackers for the VCS at Revision: